mit-history/cfrp-hack/en/casting-registers.md

 **authorships**

-This table is also stitched from the base of recipes.
-It links the authors (people) and the pieces.
-The choice was made to use an array to do this due to the fact that some pieces have multiple authors.
+This table is also related to the receipts table.
+It links the authors (people) and plays.
+The choice was made to use an array to do this due to the fact that some plays have multiple authors.

 - PK: id
 - FK: ext_id (people), play_id (plays)